jkasama/test-codebuild/README.md

 ## Trigger Your BuildProject
 ---
-- After complate deploy cloudformation template, you can execute build.
+- After complate deploy cloudformation template, you are ready for  execute build.
 - If your repository don't have buildspec.yml in project root, you can copy from this repository.
 In order for your application to build correctly, you will need modify your buildspec.yml, especially run-times, prebuild, build phase.
 - Now, you push code to your repository main branch, your build project will execute build as you specified in buildspec.yml